Malta

 Marsaxlokk is a fishing village where huge industrial mechanisms tower over the bay juxtaposed with the brightly painted Luzzu boats that dapple the town’s picturesque harbor.

-Along the waterfront, fishermen lounge, socializing on their boats as if they were their living room, just steps away from where visitors dine on fresh caught seafood.
+Along the waterfront, fishermen lounge, socializing on their boats as if they were their living room, just steps away from where visitors dine on freshly caught seafood.
 Local elderly commune under umbrellas on the docks and teens perch on the rainbow colored benches.

-Enticing sun seekers to this corner of the island for some cliff jumping is Saint Peters pool, only a 15 minute walk away from the village of Marsaxlokk.
+Enticing sun seekers to this corner of the island for some cliff jumping is Saint Peters pool, only a 15-minute walk away from the village of Marsaxlokk.

 4. Gozo Island

-Gozo is Malta’s beautiful sister island with its own sense of local pride and a tight knit community.
-It’s easily worth the trip from Valletta, there’s a fast ferry that will take you directly there and back for approx $7 so the journey is easy, cheap and hassle free.
-There are some incredible sites here including Calypso’s cave over Ramla Beach, Ghasri Valley, the Dwejra Inland Sea, the “blue hole”, the scenic capital town, Rabat and the megalithic archeological site of Ggantija.
+Gozo is Malta’s beautiful sister island with its own sense of local pride and a tight-knit community.
+It’s easily worth the trip from Valletta, there’s a fast ferry that will take you directly there and back for approx $7 so the journey is easy, cheap, and hassle-free.
+There are some incredible sites here including Calypso’s cave over Ramla Beach, Ghasri Valley, the Dwejra Inland Sea, the “blue hole”, the scenic capital town, Rabat, and the megalithic archeological site of Ggantija.

 5. Boat Tours & Water Excursions

-Comino is a small Island between Malta and Gozo which has become a popular stop for day tripping water excursionists eager to swim in the blue lagoon or the less crowded and just as beautiful crystal lagoon, and Santa Maria caves.
+Comino is a small Island between Malta and Gozo which has become a popular stop for day tripping water excursionists eager to swim in the blue lagoon or the less crowded and just as beautiful Crystal Lagoon, and Santa Maria caves.
 The film set for “Popeye” (starring Robin Williams) was left fully intact and is now an amusement park and many boat tours will include a stop here.

 6. Archeological Sites